RatikshaKhatik20/Traffic-Sign-Detection-and-Classification/README.md

 # Traffic signs detection and classification in real time

-### A new version using SSD will be released this summer for anyone need higher accuracy detection method.
-Stay tuned for new update!

 ### 1. Description ###
 This project is a traffic signs detection and classification system on videos using OpenCV.
 The detection phase uses Image Processing techniques that create contours on each video frame and find all ellipses or circles among those contours.
 They are marked as candidates for traffic signs.

-Detection strategy:
-1. Increase the contrast and dynamic range of the video frame
-2. Remove unnecessary colors like green with HSV Color range
-3. Use Laplacian of Gaussian to display border of objects
-4. Make contours by Binarization.
-5. Detect ellipse-like and circle-like contours

 In the next phase - classification phase, a list of images are created by cropping from the original frame based on candidates' coordinate.
 A pre-trained SVM model will classify these images to find out which type of traffic sign they are.